oasisprotocol/oasis-core/docs/oasis-node/metrics.md

 ## Configuring `oasis-node` in Pull Mode

-To run `oasis-node` in *pull mode* set flag `--metrics.mode pull` and provide the listen address with `--metrics.address`.
-For example
+To run `oasis-node` in *pull mode* with Prometheus metrics enabled, add the following to your `config.yml`.

 ```
-oasis-node --metrics.mode pull --metrics.address localhost:3000
+metrics:
+  mode: pull
+  address: 0.0.0.0:3000
 ```

+After restarting the node, Prometheus metrics will be exposed on port 3000.

 Then, add the following segment to your `prometheus.yml` and restart
 Prometheus: